-If recovering a wallet which already has existing transactions, then run the rescan script.
+If recovering a wallet that already has existing transactions, then run the rescan script.
 If you’re confident that the wallets are new and empty then there’s no need to rescan, just restart this script

 EPS does some magic I don’t understand, but I think of it as having its own address list to look for.
 It needs to be told how far back in the blockchain to look.
-For this it needs to scan the blockchain.
+For this, it needs to scan the blockchain.
 You only need to scan as far back as your first bitcoin UTXO was received in the wallet you are going to watch, but I would scan the whole blockchain to remain maximally flexible.
 It takes a bit longer of course.
 This is how to do it: